Note 6 - Convertible Debt

 NOTE 6 CONVERTIBLE DEBT

-On December 2, 2011, the Company and HEP Investments, LLC, a Michigan limited liability company (the Lender), entered into the following documents, effective as of December 1, 2011, as amended through May 16, 2018: (i) a Loan Agreement under which the Lender has agreed to advance up to $20,000,000 to the Company, subject to certain conditions, (ii) an 11% Convertible Secured Promissory Note in the principal amount of $20,000,000 (Note) (of which a total of $18,470,640 has been funded, with a total of $14,380,298 converted into 143,702,981 shares of common stock, leaving a balance advanced of $4,090,342 as of June 30, 2020), (iii) a Security Agreement, under which the Company granted the Lender a security interest in all of its assets, (iv) issue the Lender warrants to purchase 1,666,667 shares of common stock at an exercise price of $.12 per share (including a cashless exercise provision) which expired September 30, 2016 (from the original December 1, 2011 agreement), (v) enter into a Registration Rights Agreement with respect to all the shares of common stock issuable to the Lender in connection with the Loan transaction, in each case subject to completion of funding of the full $20,000,000 called for by the Loan Agreement, and (vi) an Intellectual Property security agreement under which the Company and its subsidiaries granted the Lender a security interest in all their respective intellectual properties, including patents, in order to secure their respective obligations to the Lender under the Note and related documents.
-The Lenders Notes are convertible into the Companys restricted common stock at $.10 per share and bear interest at the rate of 11% per annum.
+On December 2, 2011, the Company and HEP Investments, LLC, a Michigan limited liability company (Lender), entered into the following documents, effective as of December 1, 2011, as amended through March 1, 2017: (i) a Loan Agreement under which the Lender has agreed to advance up to $17,500,000 to the Company, subject to certain conditions, (ii) a Convertible Secured Promissory Note in the principal amount of $17,500,000 (Note) (of which $15,941,839 has been advanced as of September 30, 2017), (iii) a Security Agreement, under which the Company granted the Lender a security interest in all of its assets, (iv) issue the Lender warrants to purchase 1,666,667 shares of common stock at an exercise price of $.12 per share (including a cashless exercise provision) expiring September 30, 2016 (from the original December 1, 2011 agreement), (v) enter into a Registration Rights Agreement with respect to all the shares of common stock issuable to the Lender in connection with the Loan transaction, in each case subject to completion of funding of the full $2,000,000 called for by the Loan Agreement,. and (vi) an Intellectual Property security agreement under which the Company and its subsidiaries granted the Lender a security interest in all their respective intellectual properties, including patents, in order to secure their respective obligations to the Lender under the Note and related documents.
 In addition, the Companys subsidiaries have guaranteed the Companys obligations under the Note.
 The Company has also made certain agreements with the Lender which shall remain in effect as long as any amount is outstanding under the Loan.
 These agreements include an agreement not to make any change in the Companys senior management, without the prior written consent of the Lender.
 Two representatives of the Lender will have the right to attend Board of Director meetings as non-voting observers.

-Based on the above, as of June 30, 2020, the total shares of common stock, if the Lender converted the complete $4,090,342 convertible debt, including related accrued interest of $1,746,423, would be 58,367,657 shares, not including any future interest charges which may be converted into common stock.
+If the Lender converted the total principal of $15,911,839 convertible debt as of September 30, 2017, the total shares of common stock to be issued would be 159,118,390 shares, not including the related accrued and any future interest charges which may be converted into common stock.

 Paulson Investment Company, LLC - Related Debt

-In September 2014, the Lender of the 1% convertible debentures agreed to rolling 30-day extensions until notice is given to the Company to the contrary.
-As of June 30, 2020, that agreement is still in place.
-The Company determined that the modification of these Notes is not a substantial modification in accordance with ASC 470-50, Modifications and Extinguishments.
+In September 2014, the Lender agreed to rolling 30 day extensions until notice is given to the Company to the contrary.
+The Company determined that the modification of these Notes was not a substantial modification in accordance with ASC 470-50, Modifications and Extinguishments.

 The entire disclosure for information about short-term and long-term debt arrangements, which includes amounts of borrowings under each line of credit, note payable, commercial paper issue, bonds indenture, debenture issue, own-share lending arrangements and any other contractual agreement to repay funds, and about the underlying arrangements, rationale for a classification as long-term, including repayment terms, interest rates, collateral provided, restrictions on use of assets and activities, whether or not in compliance with debt covenants, and other matters important to users of the financial statements, such as the effects of refinancing and noncompliance with debt covenants.